 He released two EPs in 2014, The Way She Rides and Can I Get an Outlaw.
 Following his first single "Hurricane" (which sold 15,000 copies in its first week), it's been quite a ride for Combs.
 The song debuted at number 46 on the country charts, but we re-released after he signed a record deal with Columbia Nashville and hit number one on the Billboard chart.

 His 2019 headlining Beer Never Broke My Heart tour sold out in multiple cities after going on sale, and he undoubtedly has tons of new music in the works.
 He won Best New Artist at the 2018 CMA Awards and iHeart Music Awards and was even nominated for the best country album at the Billboard Music Awards.
 He was even invited to be a member of the Grand Ole Opry in 2019.
-He's even worked with other incredible artists including Brooks & Dunn and Leon Bridges.
+In addition, he's worked with other incredible artists including Brooks & Dunn, Amanda Shires and Leon Bridges.

 8. "When It Rains It Pours"